-Viewers guide: Who will control the Senate?
+Viewers' guide: Who will control the Senate?

 Ohio

-Sen. Rob Portman was considered an endangered Republican when popular former Democratic Gov. Ted Strickland decided to run against him although polls show Strickland's bid has fizzled.
+Sen. Rob Portman was considered an endangered Republican when popular former Democratic Gov. Ted Strickland decided to run against him, although polls show Strickland's bid has fizzled.

 Before the controversial video surfaced, Portman, a soft-spoken veteran of Washington and proud policy wonk, said Trump's unorthodox candidacy helped his re-election race by energizing the GOP base.